domlana009/azert/README.md

         NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=YOUR_MESSAGING_SENDER_ID
         NEXT_PUBLIC_FIREBASE_APP_ID=YOUR_APP_ID
         NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=YOUR_MEASUREMENT_ID # Optional
+        # You might need this if using dynamic links (seems unlikely for this app, but included)
-        NEXT_PUBLIC_FIREBASE_DYNAMIC_LINKS_API_KEY=AIzaSyAbjvD-BEdzhaZzIw2AYnMYNQL8egjn_Xw # Add this if needed
+        NEXT_PUBLIC_FIREBASE_DYNAMIC_LINKS_API_KEY=AIzaSy... # Example, replace if needed

-        # For Genkit / Google AI (Optional)
+        # --- Genkit / Google AI (Optional) ---
         GOOGLE_GENAI_API_KEY=YOUR_GOOGLE_AI_API_KEY

-        # --- Admin SDK ---
+        # --- Server-Side Admin SDK (Only one needed - Env Var or Local File) ---
-        # Use this OR the serviceAccountKey.json file, not both are strictly required to be set *here*
-        # If using the local file method, this can be left blank.
-        # If using the env var method, this MUST contain the full JSON content.
+        # Method 1: Environment Variable (Paste the FULL JSON content here or set in deployment environment)
+        # Ensure it's a single line if pasting directly into .env / .env.local
+        FIREBASE_SERVICE_ACCOUNT_KEY='{"type": "service_account", ...}'

+        # Method 2: Local File (Leave FIREBASE_SERVICE_ACCOUNT_KEY empty or remove it if using serviceAccountKey.json)
-        FIREBASE_SERVICE_ACCOUNT_KEY=
+        # FIREBASE_SERVICE_ACCOUNT_KEY=

         # --- Admin User Identification ---
         # Option 1 (Simpler): Set this to the UID of the user you manually create as admin in Step 6.